rsdn/CodeJam/TestsGuidelines.md

 ### _Competition perf test classes design guidelines_
 * DO name each perftest runner method as "Run" + TestCaseClassName.
 Examples: RunEnumHelperPerfTests or RunIsFlagSetCase.
-* DO prefix the name of the test case method with TestXx prefix where Xx is the number of the competition test in the test case class.
+* DO prefix the name of the test with Test prefix.
+Example: TestBinarySort().
+* PREFER to add a 'number-of-test-in-class' prefix after the Test prefix.
 This makes it much easier to find the test by it's name.
-Example: Test01NaiveImplementation
+Example: Test01NaiveImplementation.
 * DO suffix the name of the test case method with the description of the competition member.
 Example: Test02UsingEmittedCode
 * DO mark a baseline competition method as a [CompetitionBaseline].
 There can be only one baseline method per each test case class
 * CONSIDER to mark as a baseline the fastest method in the competition.
 Competition methods are rated as a relative to the baseline and if the competitor runs much faster than the baseline the ranks will be something alike 0.01 ..
 0.02.